Cian-Chambliss/helpserver/README.md

 ## Release History

+* 1.0.53 Added a server health endpoint called 'diag' (determine if updates are received and if busy processing updates).
 * 1.0.52 Added filtering of index.html, which is assumed to represent the 'parent' (i.e. folder) node.
 * 1.0.51 Added support for both gzip & deflate (microsoft edge doesn't appear to work with deflate even though it has the accept header)
 * 1.0.50 Changed helperserver_flatten to propogate the deepest 'singleton' title - this removes unused 'general' titles.